COVID-19 (Coronavirus) Information & Resources

 If you do not have a library card but would like to access our online resources, you can apply for an e-card.
 (Applicants must live, work, go to school, or own property in Bossier Parish and be school-aged or older.)

-As questions and concerns continue to rise regarding the COVID-19 (Coronavirus) outbreak, a lot of misinformation is making its way around.
+As with any global event, a lot of misinformation is making its way around.

 "...fighting misinformation with accurate information is a library's purpose."
 (Lisa G. Rosenblum, Director of King County Library System)

-Our librarians have put together this list of factual information and resources to help alleviate your questions and concerns.
+Our librarians have put together this list of factual information and resources to help keep you informed regarding COVID-19.

 The World Health Organization (WHO) has also put together a COVID-19 resources page where they post daily updates.
 WHO also addresses some of the most common myths surrounding the coronavirus and corrects those myths with facts.